Get started with compliance settings in Configuration Manager

 The edition upgrade policy automatically upgrades devices that run certain versions of Windows 10 to a newer edition.
 This policy supplies a new product key or license file that the device consumes to upgrade.

 For more information, see Upgrade Windows devices with the edition upgrade policy

-Starting in version 1802, for customers who use the Microsoft Edge web browser on Windows 10 clients, create a compliance settings policy to configure several Microsoft Edge settings.
+For customers who use the Microsoft Edge Legacy web browser on Windows 10 clients, create a Configuration Manager compliance policy to configure the browser settings.

-For more information, see Microsoft Edge browser profiles.
+For more information, see Microsoft Edge Legacy browser profiles.